microsoft/STL/README.md

 6. Set the environment variable `GH_USER` to your GitHub username: `set GH_USER=octocat` (Replace `octocat` with your GitHub username.)
     + This is just to simplify the following instructions.
-7. `git remote add --fetch %GH_USER% https://github.com/%GH_USER%/STL.git`
+7. `git remote add --track gh-pages --fetch %GH_USER% https://github.com/%GH_USER%/STL.git`
     + This will add your fork as a remote, and then fetch from it.
+    + If you created your fork before the Status Chart was added, you can omit `--track gh-pages`.
 8. `git push %GH_USER% gh-pages`
     + If you created your fork before the Status Chart was added, this will copy the `gh-pages` branch into your fork.
     + If you created your fork after the Status Chart was added, this will update the `gh-pages` branch in your fork.